Available in Classic and VPC

 - Account password: Check the Secret Key of the API authentication key.

-- Endpoint: Check Public endpoint or Private endpoint on the registry details interface.
+- Endpoint: Check the Public Endpoint or Private Endpoint on the Registry details interface.

 -

-Enter the access command in the terminal and access the registry.
+In the terminal, enter the access command to access the registry.

-- Enter the values checked from Step 1 to
+- Enter the values from Step 1 in

-<access-key-id>,<registry-name>,<region-code>, and<secret-key>. - You can also check the command from the Access commands field in the details interface of the registry.
-Click the User guide button to check upload (push) and download (pull) commands in addition to the login command.
+<access-key-id>,<registry-name>,<region-code>, and<secret-key>. - You can also find the command in the Access commands section on the registry details interface.
+Click User guide to view push and pull commands in addition to the login command.

-- Enter the values checked from Step 1 to
+- Enter the values from Step 1 in

 $ docker login -u <access-key-id> <registry-name>.<region-code>.ncr.ntruss.com